JarHead04/Hello-World/README.md

-# Hello-World
+# my first repo
-first time i guess
+This is my first repo. thats why i have called this repo "hello world"